Grazen0/blog/posts/web-dev/best-vscode-extensions.md

 Okay, but speaking for real, this extension is just about as convenient as it gets.
 As its description says, it's an opinionated code formatter. **Emphasis on "opinionated".** This means that you aren't in complete control over its configuration, so the formatter does a handful of assumptions about your code style.

 Why is this a good thing, though?
-Well, turns out that, if you're like me and don't really care about what foramtting style you use as long as it's consistent, Prettier is an actual blessing from the heavens.
+Well, turns out that, if you're like me and don't really care about what formatting style you use as long as it's consistent, Prettier is an actual blessing from the heavens.

 Just adjust a couple of the few formatting options to fit your specific needs, and let the extension do the dirty work for you!
 I can't stress enough just how useful Prettier is for the average web developer.